 Conversational platforms have introduced a paradigm shift in how humans interact with the digital world.
 For businesses, they are fostering a personal connection between users and the brand that’s ultimately adding value to the customer service.

-The advent of chatbots-the computer programs for conversation via auditory or textual methods have transformed the way consumers interact with businesses.
+The advent of chatbots-the computer programs for conversation via auditory or textual methods has transformed the way consumers interact with businesses.
 Their ability to mimic conversations and set engagements (just like humans) has made them a promising entrant into the customer service industry.

-Following the benefits that this AI application offers, businesses are making them a part of their customer service department for engaging customers, cut-down the human workload, resolving repeatedly confronted problems etc. And not just the businesses, customers also realize the advantage of chatbots and prefer them over human agents for getting quick answer to their questions in emergency scenario (stated in a survey results by Statista).
+Following the benefits that this AI application offers, businesses are making them a part of their customer service department for engaging customers, cut-down the human workload, resolving repeatedly confronted problems etc. And not just the businesses, customers also realize the advantage of chatbots and prefer them over human agents for getting a quick answer to their questions in emergency scenario (stated in survey results by Statista).

 Customer service agents by their opinion about chatbots indirectly leading to improving their value to their company (Source: Statista)

 Considering the possibilities and the opportunities that chatbots bring in, businesses are counting upon them to improve their customer service.
 However, before deploying chatbot, any business needs to identify their use cases and act accordingly.
 Here are some best practices for deploying chatbots for your business.

 For any business, it is important to deliberate the tasks that a chatbot is expected to do.
 For this, you can determine the purpose for which you want your customer to turn to the chatbot.

 - Do you want your virtual agent to be available when human agents are unavailable?
 For example: Taking up a query from the customer and raising a ticket for their concern.
 The problem of the customer is then passed for action to the human agent, whenever they are available.